Aimadi Faucets Review & Rating Updated:March 27, 2026

 Construction & Materials

-The primary material from which kitchen faucets sold by Aimadie in North America are made is brass.
+The primary material from which kitchen faucets sold by Aimadie in North America are made is stainless steel and brass.

 Brass